tombh/rust-gpu-cli/README.md

           Skip checking standard uniform / storage buffer layout.
 Overrides any --relax-block-layout or --scalar-block-layout option
       --preserve-bindings
           Preserve unused descriptor bindings.
-Useful for reflection -h, --help
+Useful for reflection --validate <VALIDATE>
+          Validate the compiled SPIR-V binary and, optionally, its WGSL version using `naga`
+          Options:
+            - "spirv": validates the generated SPIR-V binary
+            - "wgsl": cross-compiles the SPIR-V binary to WGSL, and also validates the WGSL -h, --help
           Print help
   -V, --version
           Print version
 ```

 ## Tips